vocksel/action-network/README.md

 # action-network

-A simple networking module that works off of Rodux actions.
+A simple networking module that works off of Rodux-style actions.

 ## Usage